splunk/splunk-app-examples/setup_pages/react_setup_page_example/README.md

 # Configuration
 Follow these steps to run through the react_setup_page example:

-- Navigate to the react_setup_page and attempt to configure.
+- Navigate to the "React Example - Setup Page" and attempt to configure.

 - This will show us simple form asking for multiple fields.
 Enter any data in all fields and click on `Submit` button.